 The Link Between Talcum Powder and Ovarian Cancer

 Talcum powder injury lawyers are bringing injury cases against major manufacturers of talcum powder, because there has been a link established between the use of this power and an increased risk of ovarian cancer.
+Included in this list is Johnson & Johnson, who has recently decided to discontinue all talcum-based products in the United States and Canada.
 This link is well established, but it is also critical to talcum powder injury cases.

 The link between talcum powder and ovarian cancer is essentially a dose response.
 What that means is that an individual who uses talcum powder once or twice may not have a statistically significant increased risk of developing ovarian cancer.
 If she uses talcum powder daily for many years, then the risk that she is going to develop ovarian cancer increases drastically.

 There is also a latency period.
 There are some similarities to asbestos cases here, where an individual could have used talcum powder for 20 years, not be using it today, but be diagnosed with ovarian cancer somewhere down the road.

 There are about 20,000 new cases of ovarian cancer diagnosed every year.
 Epidemiologists believe that about 10% of these new ovarian cancer cases each year can be linked to the use of talc.

 There is an epidemiologist at Harvard named Dr. Cramer who has been studying the potential link between talcum powder and ovarian cancer since at least the very early 1980s.
 There was already a study published in the 1970s that was suggesting a link between talc and ovarian cancer.